Blosc/c-blosc2/ROADMAP.rst

 * **Documentation:** utterly important for attracting new users and making the life easier for existing ones.
 Important points to have in mind here:

   - **Quality of API docstrings:** is the mission of the functions or data structures clearly and succinctly explained?
 Are all the parameters explained?
 Is the return value explained?
-What are the possible errors that can be returned?  `Mostly completed by Alberto Sabater].
+What are the possible errors that can be returned?  (mostly completed by Alberto Sabater).

   - **Tutorials/book:** besides the API docstrings, more documentation materials should be provided, like tutorials or a book about Blosc (or at least, the beginnings of it).
 Due to its adoption in GitHub and Jupyter notebooks, one of the most extended and useful markup systems is Markdown, so this should also be the first candidate to use here.